 - What is the impact on users?
 Does the failure merely hinder or does it completely prevent access to information or services for some users?

 - What type of disability groups are most affected by the failure?
 Are multiple disability groups affected?

-Rate the unmitigated risks by plotting them in a matrix like the one below that relates the severity of risk impact to the likelihood of the risk occurring.
+Rate the unmitigated risks by plotting them in a matrix like the 1 below that relates the severity of risk impact to the likelihood of the risk occurring.
 Using the matrix, you can assign each risk a rating from 1 to 25.
 A higher risk rating represents a greater risk and a higher priority for mitigation.
 Each risk rating has an associated colour to depict its general risk level: red for extreme, orange for high, yellow for moderate, and green for low).

-Table for rating risk level as the product of a risk's impact severity (left column) against its likelihood (first row).
+The risk rating matrix is table for rating risk level as the product of a risk’s impact severity (left column) against its likelihood (first row).

 |Almost never||Possible but unlikely||Possible||Highly probable||Almost certain|

 |Significant impact||10 (yellow)||14 (orange)||18 (orange)||21 (orange)||23 (red)|

 |Moderate impact||6 (yellow)||9 (yellow)||13 (yellow)||17 (orange)||20 (orange)|

 |Minor impact||3 (green)||5 (yellow)||8 (yellow)||12 (yellow)||16 (orange)|

 Consider the effect of remediation or repair on each risk.
 What measures or controls could be applied to reduce or eliminate the level of risk, and what costs would be involved?
 Risk reduction can result from a reduction of either or both the risk’s severity or likelihood.
 Removing the risk’s original cause usually eliminates the risk entirely.